utrna/foldr/README.md

 ### Who do I talk to? ###

 * We should probably also establish who the admins should be for this too...
-* So far, if it's just Vishal and Ashton, it's probably fair to assume we're the admins...?